Where do the cats that you have come from?

 Please consider trapping and having them spayed and neutered, then providing food and shelter for them.
 There is nowhere for them to go, and no one to take them.
 If you know about the situation, you are the someone that can help.
 We can provide information and point you to resources, but we cannot take the cats, and we can’t do the work of trapping and getting them in.

-The first step is always the application.
+The first step is always the adoption application.
 It is not a commitment, but when we receive it, we will contact you and make arrangements for you to meet whichever cat or kitten you want.
-We have volunteers at Petsmart on Saturday from 11 – 3 and Sunday form 12 – 4.
+We have volunteers at 3 local area (Wake Forest/Raleigh, NC) PetSmart locations most weekends.
+See the current hours on our home page.

 My child wants to volunteer.
 What do I do?

-We can only accept volunteers who are over 18 due to liability concerns, and they must go through a training.
-If you want to volunteer with your child who is under 18, then you can become one of our cleaners who work at Petsmart one evening a week.
-Please complete a volunteer application either here or at one of the Petsmarts, and someone will contact you.
+We can only accept volunteers who are over 18 due to liability concerns, and they must go through training.
+If you want to volunteer with your child who is under 18, then you can become one of our cleaners who work at PetSmart one evening a week.
+Please complete a volunteer application either here and someone will contact you.

 My child needs volunteer/community service hours.
 Can he/she do that with you?